 If you browse your local health store or google for an exogenous ketone supplement you will quickly see that there are so many options to choose from.
 There are flavored supplements, like chocolate, or there are supplements that are flavorless.
 It’s really up to the consumer to decide what they want, just make sure to double-check the ingredients to make sure there is no added sugar.

-Of note, taking supplements can help you thrive while on a keto diet but don’t forget that supplements are not replacements for food.
+While taking supplements can help you thrive while on a keto diet, don’t forget that supplements are not replacements for food.
 Get as much of your nutrient needs from whole quality food and use food supplements to balance out what you’re missing.

 Whether you’re on the ketogenic diet to lose weight or simply increase your energy and stamina, the diet can be extremely helpful and relatively simple to follow.
 Sometimes it’s a bit trickier when you first start out, so supplementing with various nutrients mentioned above can be extremely beneficial.